trolologuy/useful-tools/docs/readme.md

 _Getting paid for following your passion is even more fun, isn't it?_

-To get an idea of what technology to learn next, what tools are commonly used by your peers, salary ranges per technology,  ... head over to the [Stack Overflow Developer Survey](https://survey.stackoverflow.co/2022/).
+To get an idea of what technology to learn next, what tools are commonly used by your peers, salary ranges per technology,... head over to the [Stack Overflow Developer Survey](https://survey.stackoverflow.co/2022/).

 - [devops-exercises](https://github.com/bregman-arie/devops-exercises) - Questions and exercises on various technical topics, sometimes related to DevOps and SRE :) - [![](https://img.shields.io/badge/pricing-open--source-green)](#)
 - [fullstack.cafe](https://www.fullstack.cafe/) - Kill Your Tech Interview.
 Full-Stack, Coding & System Design Interview Questions Answered To Get Your Next Six-Figure Job Offer. - [![](https://img.shields.io/badge/pricing-free-yellow)](#)